 A review of 24 studies found no beneficial effects on body fat or muscle composition from chromium supplementation, but this hasn’t stopped people from popping chromium on the way to the gym every morning.
 In a few studies, chromium supplements appeared to reduce food craving and intake among overweight and obese women.
 Overall, though, there is not enough evidence to support chromium supplementation as a weight-loss strategy.

 Chromium deficiency is rare among young Americans who eat a varied and adequate diet.
 Older individuals appear to be more vulnerable to chromium deficiency compared to younger adults.

 Chromium is found in many different foods because there is chromium in the water and soil.
-The following foods contain chromium, and grape juice, broccoli, and processed turkey ham contain exceptionally high amounts.
+The following foods contain chromium.
+Grape juice, broccoli, and processed turkey ham contain an exceptionally high amount.

 - Brazil nuts

 - Pork chops

 - Processed turkey ham